 The bike path is on the north side.
 The north-looking views are less remarkable than those you behold from the Brooklyn Bridge.
 The Manhattan Bridge is situated in such a way that on the north side even Manhattan's famous skyline looks, well, not quite so dramatic.
 It loses its over-the-top New York City style from this angle.

-What the Walk Is Like
+What the Walk Across the Manhattan Bridge is Like

 The experience of walking or jogging across the Manhattan Bridge depends on how much company you've got on the narrow pedestrian walkway, which is enclosed with a high fence on both sides.
 Unlike the Williamsburg Bridge, the pedestrian path on the Manhattan Bridge is narrow, and it's underneath, not above, the traffic.